tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Name: bdqffdq:SingleRecord
 - Type: bdqffdq:ResourceType
-- Definition: A single entity comprised of encoded data with a defined structure that contains one instance of a core concept from the perspective of InformationElements assessed for a DataQualityNeed.
+- Definition: A single entity comprised of encoded data with a defined structure that contains one instance of a core concept from the perspective of bdqffdq:InformationElements assessed for a bdqffdq:DataQualityNeed.

 ********************